lsst-uk/lasair4/docs/source/more_info/faqs.md

 ## How can I ask a question to the Lasair team?

-Write to the help email: lasair-help at lists.lasair.roe.ac.uk.
+Post your question in the Lasair category on the [Vera C. Rubin Observatory LSST Community Forum](https://community.lsst.org/c/support/support-lasair/55) or write to the help email: lasair-help at mlist.is.ed.ac.uk.

 ## How can I use my knowledge of SQL to use Lasair?